-We have limited our environmental footprint by operating in a hybrid and virtual work environment.
-Our policies and work habits encourage environmentally conscious activities, such as reduced printing, automatic lights and automatic water taps, recycling and the elimination of single-use items in our break room.
+We have initiated an assessment of our greenhouse gas emissions footprint, in order to develop a methodology for collection and reporting.
+Through internal resources and third-party relationships, we are confident in our ability to quantify our scope 1 and 2 emissions while continuing to evaluate and understand our supply chain.
+We have also worked with our third-party suppliers to understand their sustainability practices.
+In addition, we have limited our environmental footprint by operating in a hybrid and virtual work environment.
+Our policies and work habits encourage environmentally conscious activities, such as reduced printing, automatic lights and automatic water taps, recycling, and the elimination of single-use items in our break room.
+We believe these policies have helped to reduce waste generated through our operations.